blackmann/blackmann.github.io/src/content/blog/a-progressive-society.md

 An immediate example is Ashesi University.
 Patrick Awuah was concerned about the [future generations of Africa](https://www.universityworldnews.com/post.php?story=20240423124250224#:~:text=As%20I%20confronted%20many%20challenges,solve%20these%20problems%20in%20future.).
 Is Ashesi free to enrol?
 No. But it is achieving its purpose.

-Making things accessible and possible for people so they don't have worry about the complexities is helping (aka unburdening).
+Making things accessible and possible for people so they don't have to worry about the complexities is helping (aka unburdening).
 Millions of people don't know how Microsoft Word works but life-changing stories, textbooks, etc. have been written in it.

 ## Scale & Purpose